stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 * "Call it Clement Droid: a machine that has a droll sense of humour."
 The Times, August 15, 2015.

+* "What people can learn from algorithms — and algorithms can learn from people."
+Boston Globe, May 27, 2016.

 ## Invited Presentations